 The key data to confirm value for money is set out on the following pages.
 In summary this data confirms that the Brent Pension Fund continues to deliver a good quality service which meets the expectations of members of the fund.
-Overall performance over the last 12 months was 99.23%.
+Overall performance over the last 12 months was 91.33%.
+That being said, LPP continued to process a large number of outstanding backlog cases, which had transferred from the previous Pensions Administration provider.
+Since this backlog has been cleared, performance has regularly achieved the agreed service levels, achieving 98%+.